prscX/react-native-siri-wave-view/README.md

 - `$ react-native link react-native-siri-wave-view`

 #### Android
 - Please add `react-native-siri-wave-view` & `siriwaveview` module in your app by adding below snippet in your app settings.gradle.
-If it is already exisit please ignore:
+If it already exisit please ignore:

 ```javascript
 include ':react-native-siri-wave-view'